Salary & Benefits

 Entry Level Positions

 One of the largest and fastest growing cities in Washington, Bellevue is one of the best places to work as a police officer.
-The department has a tradition of success, as Bellevue enjoys an exceptionally low crime rate and was recently named the safest city in the Northwest.
+The department has a tradition of success, as Bellevue enjoys an exceptionally low crime rate and is one of the safest cities in the Northwest.
 For a department its size, Bellevue's force offers the opportunity to serve in many specialized positions.